witalosk/UnityRuntimeShader/readme.md

 This package allows the Unity runtime to compile HLSL code and write the results to a RenderTexture or GraphicsBuffer.
 This would be useful for VJ events or when you want to adjust post effects at work.

-It may not work in some environments, so please contact us if this is the case.
+It may not work in some environments, so please contact me if this is the case.

 ## Environment
 - **Windows only**